mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 space sciences have many historians likening her to her ancestor, Arbellatra Alkhalikoi, who became a naval captain at the age of 16.
-After graduating from the prestigious Karbiili School on Capital at the age of 10, Ciencia joined the Scout Service and completed basic training at the age of 12.
+After graduating from the prestigious Karbiili School on [[Capital]] at the age of 10, Ciencia joined the Scout Service and completed basic training at the age of 12.
 She has since become the leading patron of the IISS and travels frequently to Core scout bases and their operational headquarters at Reference where she also attends courses at the University of Aadkhien.
-Whether or not she becomes the ‘Arbellatra of the Scout Service’ remains to be seen but there is ample reason to believe she will have an illustrious career with the IISS, possibly following it up with a stint at one or more of the Imperial Research
+Whether or not she becomes the 'Arbellatra of the Scout Service' remains to be seen but there is ample reason to believe she will have an illustrious career with the IISS, possibly following it up with a stint at one or more of the Imperial Research